Professor Anna Leone, Team Leader (Durham University)

 Will is a Senior Lecturer in the Classics Department of King’s College London.
 His research is in the field of classical archaeology where he specialises on ancient craft production.
 He has worked on archaeological and heritage projects from Britain to the Middle East, and has led major research projects, such as the Art of Making – www.artofmaking.ac.uk – and also training projects in the UK and Libya.
 He holds a BA in Classics (Bristol University,) and a MPhil and DPhil in Classical Archaeology (Oxford University).
 He is Chairman of ASPROM, a council member of the Society for Libyan Studies and a Fellow of the Society of Antiquaries.

-Hiba is an architect and conservator.
+Hiba is an architect with academic and professional experience in architectural conservation and heritage management.
 She has worked and taught internationally, especially in the UK and Middle East, while her research focuses on integrated heritage management, urban conservation, place identity, and sense of place.
+Her interdisciplinary research bridges architecture, urban conservation and sustainable development connecting the physical (buildings and sites), meaning (people and community), and the function.
 She holds a BArch degree (University of Damascus – 2006), MSc in Architectural Conservation (University of Edinburgh – 2010) and a PhD in Architecture (University of Edinburgh – 2017).